 Government: the Perfect Example of a Prospect’s Buying Continuum™

-The 7- Steps of a Buying Continuum™ of Any Prospect
+The 7- Steps of a Buy-In Continuum™ of Any Prospect

 You may not be totally aware of these steps, what some refer to as “the Buyer’s Journey”.
 But, I guarantee if they don’t go through them, they will never buy.
-If they don’t give each step enough effort to thoroughly complete the process, they may buy once but may regret it.
+If they don’t give each step enough effort to thoroughly complete the process, they may buy once but may regret it and so will you.

 Sometimes they will do several steps together.
 They might skip a step, but unless all are completed to their satisfaction, they will continue to stall or just vanish and stop returning your calls.
 As a business owner, your job is to ensure your sales people help prospects complete all seven.
 To succeed, your own sales process has to include a way to verify each step is done and encourage your prospect to do so and keep moving.